 - Due to the challenging security environment, the embassy’s ability to provide consular assistance to Australians is extremely limited.
 Consular services are offered by appointment only.
 See Where to get help.

-- Baghdad International Airport (BIAP) and Erbil International Airport remain open.
-However, following an incident in January 2015 in which shots were fired at a commercial flight on its approach into Baghdad, a number of carriers suspended flights into BIAP until further notice.
+- Baghdad International Airport (BIAP) and Erbil International Airport remain operational.
+However, airport operations can and do change at very short notice.
+Following an incident in January 2015 in which shots were fired at a commercial flight on its approach into Baghdad, a number of carriers suspended flights into BIAP until further notice.
 Some airlines have also suspended operations out of Erbil.
-The situation could change at very short notice.
-Australians should confirm flight arrangements well in advance.
+Australians should confirm flight arrangements in advance.

 - It is an offence for Australians to enter or remain in the Iraqi district of Mosul which has been declared by the Minister for Foreign Affairs as an area in which a listed terrorist organisation is engaging in a hostile activity.
 Further information on the declaration of Mosul district and its implications for Australians considering travel to Iraq can be found on the Australian National Security website.